Charlotte Delbo: Work

 While little-known by most readers, within the Holocaust-literature community Delbo is widely respected and her work is beginning to be assigned as part of most college-level courses on the subject.

 This relative obscurity is partly due to her work only recently having appeared in English translation; also because the Holocaust-literature canon has tended to focus on writers such as Anne Frank, Primo Levi and Elie Wiesel who have been in print for far longer.

 But it is her technique that has been the biggest hurdle to overcome.
 Like Tadeusz Borowski, another non-Jew sent to Auschwitz for resistance activities, she chose a less comfortable way of relating her experience than the more straightforward narratives of Levi and Wiesel.

+Inga Clendinnen notes that Delbo registered her "deepest subjective experience", the interior monologue, the terror and despair in violent moments in the camps.

 Her guiding principle was, as she regularly described it, Essayez de regarder.
 Essayez pour voir, or roughly translated when it occurs as a refrain in her work, "Try to look.
 Just try and see."